 So get a packet of Ceylon (not cassia) cinnamon and sprinkle it on foods like a maniac, and enjoy this tasty way to reduce oily skin.

-A great bulk brand is this 1 pound bag of Frontier Ceylon Cinnamon Organic Ground Powder.
+A great bulk brand is this 1 pound bag of Certified Organic Ceylon Cinnamon Powder.
 Bio-live natural yoghurt is an efficient and acne-friendly medium for eating cinnamon, as long as you don’t have a dairy sensitivity.

 Five – get more vitamin D